Dahi Chicken Recipe (Yogurt Chicken Curry)

 Ingredients

-All the ingredients to make this recipe, including the bone-in chicken pieces, are easily available in Indian grocery stores.
+All the ingredients for this recipe, including the bone-in chicken pieces, are easily available at Indian grocery stores.

-Chicken – I prefer to use skinless, bone-in chicken pieces for this curry, as the bones add a significant amount of flavor.
+• Chicken – I prefer skinless, bone-in chicken pieces for this curry, as the bones add significant flavor.
 However, you can also use boneless chicken.
 I have mentioned the process in the post below.

-Oil – Use any cooking oil to make this simple chicken curry.
+• Oil – Use any cooking oil to make this simple chicken curry.
 My favorite is mustard oil.
 It gives the curry a very unique flavor.
-You can also make the curry in ghee to make it extra indulgent.
+You can also make the curry in ghee for an extra indulgent treat.

 To add a nice flavor, you can add some kasuri methi (dried fenugreek leaves) and sliced green chilies at the end of the cooking.